optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

 Scaling is disabled by default.
 If enabled, but no ``scaling_options`` are provided, we use the ``"start_values"`` method with a ``"clipping_value"`` of 0.1.
-This is the default method because it can be used for all optimization problems and low computational cost.
+This is the default method because it can be used for all optimization problems and has low computational cost.
 We strongly recommend you read the above guidelines and choose the method that is most suitable for your problem.